DU3RI/youtube-members-only-hider/README.md

 ## Installation

-### 🏪 Official Firefox Add-ons Store (Recommended)
+### Official Firefox Add-ons Store (Recommended)

-**✨ One-click permanent installation:**
+**One-click permanent installation:**

 [![Get the add-on](images/get-the-addon.webp)](https://addons.mozilla.org/en-US/firefox/addon/youtube-members-only-hider/)

 Or visit: [https://addons.mozilla.org/en-US/firefox/addon/youtube-members-only-hider/](https://addons.mozilla.org/en-US/firefox/addon/youtube-members-only-hider/)

-### Manual Installation (Easy Method)

-1. **Download the source code:**
-   - Click the green "Code" button on this GitHub page
-   - Select "Download ZIP"
-   - Extract the ZIP file to a folder on your computer

-2. **Install in Firefox:**
-   - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-   - Click "Load Temporary Add-on"
-   - Navigate to the extracted folder and select the `manifest.json` file

-You will need to repeat this process each time you restart Firefox, as temporary add-ons are not permanent.

-### Manual Installation (Release Package)
+### Manual Installation

-**Important: Unsigned extensions cannot be permanently installed in regular Firefox.
-Use one of these methods:**
+**Note:** Unsigned extensions can only be installed temporarily in regular Firefox and will be removed when Firefox restarts.

-**Option A - Temporary Installation (Recommended):**
+**For Temporary Installation:**
-1. Download the latest release `...xpi` zip file from the [Releases](../../releases) page
+1. Download the latest `.xpi` file from the [Releases](../../releases) page, or download the source code ZIP from the green "Code" button
-2. Extract the zip file
-3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-4. Click "Load Temporary Add-on"
+3. Click "Load Temporary Add-on"
-5. Select the downloaded `.xpi` file
+4. Select the `.xpi` file or the `manifest.json` file from the extracted source
-6. Extension works until Firefox restart
+5. Extension will work until Firefox restart

-**Option B - Firefox Developer/Nightly (Permanent):**
+**For Permanent Installation (Developer/Nightly only):**
 1. Install [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/) or [Firefox Nightly](https://nightly.mozilla.org/)
-2. Set `xpinstall.signatures.required` to `false` in `about:config`
+2. Navigate to `about:config` and set `xpinstall.signatures.required` to `false`
-3. Drag the `.xpi` file to Firefox window
+3. Drag the `.xpi` file onto the Firefox window
-4. Click "Add" when prompted - Extension installs permanently
+4. Click "Add" when prompted